 In that world:

-Where ecommerce is the chief source of income, you are most likely to consider Constant Contact either as a temporary stage or as a backup Mailchimp alternative for small side projects.
+When ecommerce is the primary source of income, you are most likely to consider Constant Contact either as a temporary stage or as a backup Mailchimp alternative for small side projects.

 Coaches, course creators, and small businesses are typically in a situation where they have to choose between keeping things simple and growing their business: